 - Add a 1/4 cup of grated coconut for rich and creamy chutney.

 - You may skip seasoning with mustard seeds.
 The chutney tastes delicious without the seasoning also.

 - Instead of the tamarind paste, use dry mango powder/amchur powder.

 - You may also add a 1/4 cup of channa dal/Bengal gram.

 - Asafoetida added here for the unique South Indian aroma, you may skip it is not available.

 Urad Dal chutney

-- In a pan, add oil, skinless black gram / urad dal and chili.
+- Over medium heat, in a pan, add vegetable oil, black mustard seeds, urad dal, and red chili.

 - Fry it till urad dal becomes golden brown.